-- a) Explain the meaning of a Taylor rule! - b) How should the real interest rate be adjusted to an increase in the inflation rate according to the Taylor principle?
+- a) Explain the meaning of a Taylor rule! - b) How should the real interest rate be adjusted to a rise in the inflation rate according to the Taylor principle?
 Explain the intuition!

-- a) Write out the equation for the dynamic aggregate supply (DAS) curve! - b) Derive the equation for the dynamic aggregate demand (DAD) curve! - c) Draw the DAS and DAD curves! - d) Use the DAS-DAD framework to analyse the effects of a recessionary demand shock! - e) Use the DAS-DAD framework to analyse the effects of an upward revision of the central bank's inflation target!
+- a) Write out the equation for the dynamic aggregate supply (DAS) curve! - b) Derive the equation for the dynamic aggregate demand (DAD) curve! - c) Draw the DAS and DAD curves! - d) Use the DAS-DAD framework to analyse the effects of a positive demand shock!

+e) Use the DAS-DAD framework to analyse the effects of an upward revision of the central bank's inflation target!

 SEMINAR 5.
-Mankiw: chapters 15-17.
-EEAG: chapter 4.
-Calmfors and Wren-Lewis (2011).
-Calmfors (2012).
+Mankiw: chapters 16-20.
+Calmfors.
 (Lectures 9-10).

-Assume that unemployment is a function of inflation according to the following expectations-augmented Phillips curve:
+Assume that unemployment is a function of inflation according to the following expectationsaugmented Phillips curve:

-$$u = u^ - (\pi - E\pi)$$
+$u = u^ - (\pi - E\pi)$